rucowboi/rucowboi.github.io/README.md

 3. Follow errors suggestions if they occur.
 Certain fields and data have to match excatly.
 Custom changes may be required.

 ## Notes
-- The provided notes below offer additional details.
-Some names may have been updated or outdated.
+- The provided notes below offer additional details associated with the original template.
+Some names may have been updated or are outdated.

 #### A note about Yarn on Ubuntu and Windows Subsystem for Linux (WSL)